About the Project

 All States

 - The updated final rule governing Section 504 of the Rehabilitation Act, which protects the rights of people with disabilities in programs and activities receiving federal financial assistance, bars health care decisions made using measures that discount gains in life expectancy — which would likely include the quality-adjusted life year (QALY), and the combined use of QALYs, and equal value of life years gained (evLYG).
-As state Medicaid programs work to become compliant with the rule, it will make the implementation of many of the National Association of State Health Policy (NASHP)’s legislative templates for state legislatures challenging, as they intentionally allow for reference to QALYs and similar measures.
+State Medicaid programs will be challenged to be compliant with the rule if states simultaneously advance legislative templates from the National Association of State Health Policy (NASHP), as they intentionally allow for reference to QALYs and similar measures.

 Colorado